apache/ofbiz-tools/documentation/BuildBot/BuildBot.md

 ## OFBiz and BuildBot

 [Here is the OFBiz BuildBot script](https://svn.apache.org/repos/infra/infrastructure/buildbot/aegis/buildmaster/master1/projects/ofbiz.conf).
 If you are interested on modifying it, please understand its content and read the BuildBot documentation.
-Note that the Infra team is always there to help you :smile:
+Note that the Infra team is always there to help you.

 ### Schedulers and Builders